denoland/deno-kv-benchmarks/setup/provision/README.md

 hasn't been updated since the last time `wrangler` was run.

 ## Required environment variables
-These environment variables are required to be set when running terraform and the scripts that provision and populate the lambda/cloud functions.
+These environment variables **must** be set when running terraform and the scripts that provision and populate the lambda/cloud functions/deno deploy code.

 Some of the variables are prefixed with `TF_VAR_` to ensure that they're shared with Terraform.